silnrsi/FDBP/en-US/Glyph_Naming.md

 For various reasons (historical, technical, convenience) most font development tools and formats provide mechanisms to name glyphs with human-readable strings (as opposed to just index numbers, for example).
 This section documents conventions, restrictions, and best practices for glyph naming.

 ## Why even have glyph names?
 Given the ubiquitous support for TrueType/OpenType fonts, one might ask why do we even have glyph names?
 Nothing _inside_ an OpenType font requires glyphs to have names &mdash; complex layout tables `GSUB` and `GPOS`, for example, do all their work in terms of glyph indexes.
-Even for the `post` table itself (where glyph names are stored), one of the allowed forms, called Verson 3, is one that has no names.
+Even for the `post` table itself (where glyph names are stored), one of the allowed forms, called Version 3, is one that has no names.
 So one might reasonably ask: if functional fonts can be produced without glyph names, why have them at all?

 The answer starts in the era before TrueType came along, in which Adobe's sophisticated page layout engine accessed glyphs by their names &mdash; glyphs had no other way to be located other than by their name.
 In fact, glyph names were simply another identifier in the PostScript programming language &mdash; and that is why even today glyph names have a very strict allowed form.